Date: Wed, 15 Sep 93 22:04:27 CDT

 In June 2019, the Unix-like operating system known as Linux comprised 2% of worldwide Internet traffic, followed by Chromebook OS (a Linux derivative) with about 1% worldwide (about 5% in the US).
 Interestingly the Open Foundation who owns the Unix ® trademark, a group of over 625 members, have declared Apple's Mac OS X that runs on iMacs to be a certified Unix operating system.

-With its 14% of total Internet traffic, it makes it by far the largest installed base worldwide.
+With its 14% of total Internet traffic, it makes the Mac by far the largest installed Unix base worldwide.

-Some background.
-Ever since the C language compiler became available in the early 1970s to hardware engineers and university students everywhere, literally dozens, hundreds, of different copies of Unix-like clones were published using different computer hardware models and accounting terminals in the late 1970s and throughout the 1980s.
+Ever since the C language compiler, designed by AT&T Bell in the US in the early 1970s, became available to hardware engineers and university students everywhere, literally dozens, hundreds, of different copies of Unix-like clones were published using different computer hardware models and accounting terminals in the late 1970s and throughout the 1980s.
 Became the basis of the Internet and email.

 Twenty years later in 1991 Linus Torvalds in Finland released Linux, a Unix-like clone with freely available source code, including the proviso that all future enhancements of Linux, regardless of who wrote the enhancements, should also be free.